 This sub-section should provide an assessment of the main upside and downside risks, related to both the external and the domestic environment, underlying the macroeconomic scenario.
-It should take into account potential downside risks to domestic demand, such as large uncertainties about Covid-19 related health and economic developments, delays in the implementation of critical structural reforms, under-implementation of public investment, political uncertainties curbing confidence, or adverse developments in households' disposable income.
+It should take into account potential downside risks to domestic demand, such as large uncertainties about economic developments related to COVID-19 and the Russian war against Ukraine, delays in the implementation of critical structural reforms, under-implementation of public investment, political uncertainties curbing confidence, or adverse developments in households' disposable income.
 In the case that risks to the baseline scenario are identified, an alternative macroeconomic scenario is strongly encouraged, clearly specifying all the differences in assumptions and trends between scenarios.